South Africa Experience

 Day 13: Oudtshoorn

 Heading away from the coast and into the Karoo, we’ll be driving the route to the ostrich capital of the world – Oudtshoorn.
 We’ll visit the Crocodile Ranch for a guided tour of the incredible wildlife and conservation areas, and afterwards you’ll get to do your own thing.
-Ever thought about riding an ostrich?
-Maybe sampling fine wine at a vineyard is more up your street, or perhaps you’ll take a tour of the amazing 20 million year old natural limestone formations in the world-famous Cango Caves.
+Maybe sampling fine wine at a vineyard is up your street, or perhaps you’ll take a tour of the amazing 20 million year old natural limestone formations in the world-famous Cango Caves.

 Day 14: Cape Town